PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 ----

 We use some fake data.
-As neural nets of even one hidden layer can be universal function aproximators, we can see if we can train a simple neural network to fit a noisy sinusoidal data, like this:
+As neural nets of even one hidden layer can be universal function approximators, we can see if we can train a simple neural network to fit a noisy sinusoidal data, like this:

 .. code:: python3